opencast/opencast/docs/guides/admin/docs/configuration/admin-ui/thumbnails.md

 Thumbnail Preview
 -----------------

-The video editor displays a preview of the actual thumbnail at any time.
+The video editor can display a preview of the actual thumbnail at any time.
 This is a downscaled version of the actual thumbnail image.

 The video editor expects this thumbnail preview image to be published in the publication channel `internal` as